 Application of principles of finance to current problems in financial management, with emphasis on planning and development of tools for use in decision making.
-Consideration of case materials, study of the literature, and development of individual student reports.
+Consideration of case materials, study of the literature, and development of indi-

 225. Seminar in Insurance (3)

 Prerequisite: Business Administration 221.